jashkenas/coffeescript/documentation/sections/announcing_coffeescript_2.md

 ## “What About …?”

-A few features recently added to JavaScript have been intentionally omitted from CoffeeScript.
+A few JavaScript features have been intentionally omitted from CoffeeScript.
+These include `let` and `const` (and `var`), named functions and the `get` and `set` keywords.
 These get asked about so often that we added a section to the docs called [Unsupported ECMAScript Features](http://coffeescript.org/v2/#unsupported).
-These include `let` and `const` (and `var`), named functions and the `get` and `set` keywords.
-You can read the docs for the details, but simply put: in CoffeeScript everything is an expression, and we don’t have declarations (`var foo;`, as opposed to assignment `foo = 3;`). `var`, `let`, `const` and named functions are only used for declarations, which aren’t expressions; and none are necessary for compatibility or interoperability with other libraries, so they’re not necessary for us to add.
-Getters and setters are supported but with the more verbose syntax.
+CoffeeScript’s lack of equivalents for these features does not affect compatibility or interoperability with JavaScript modules or libraries.

 ## Future Compatibility